aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fonts/_index.md

 ## Font EmphasisMark

 The Font class provides EmphasisMark property to get or set EmphasisMark enumeration values to be applied in the formatting.
-The code example given below demonstrates how to set the EphasisMark property.
+The code example given below shows how to set the EphasisMark property.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkWithDocumentBuilder-SetFontEmphasisMark.java" >}}